McGrawCenter/omeka-s-module-CAS/README.md

-# omeka-s-module-CAS
+# CAS module for Omeka S
 Log in to Omeka S using a CAS server.
-Compatible with version 3
+Updated to be compatible with version 3